guyera/final-project-group-3-cstas/README.md

 We will probably include a link to the hosted website.
 The files should include a index.html and a quick build tool/command line tool

+##How to add to the project

+To avoid merge issues please use your own branches alongside github pull requests to add changes to the project.

 ##How the project works